chiangchendah/solo/_PRESS-RELEASE.md

 ##### Customer Quote #####

-> Thanks for this!
-I was also wondering if my 2 year old son had red/green colorblindness, and using your product I was able to determine that he doesn’t.

 > I am a neuroscientist and I study perception and attention.
 I wanted to create a unique set of stimuli for studying perception and this was ideal.

-> I love what you did here with the Ishihara test.
-My husband to be and I are both eye doctors.
-I want to use the Ishihara numbers as our table numbers at our upcoming wedding.
-I used your tool to create the actual plates and they look amazing.
-Thanks!

 ### Closing and Call to Action ###